arnav-jain1/Spring_2024/330/notes/6-Data Structures.md

 Each element has key and 2 pointers, next and prev
 	Next points to successor
 	Prev points to predecessor
-	Both point to NIL if first last/first
-	Head points to First element (NIL if empty)
+	If next points to NIL then last, if prev points to NIL then first Head points to First element (NIL if empty)
 ### Searching
 Start with the first element and keep doing element.next